Nemanja Bilbija: Return to Zrinjski Mostar

-On 24 December 2019, Bilbija came back to Zrinjski almost a year after joining Gangwon, signing a three and a half year contract which will last until the summer of 2023 with the Mostar based club.
+On 24 December 2019, Bilbija came back to Zrinjski almost a year after joining Gangwon, signing a three-and-a-half-year contract which will last until the summer of 2023 with the Mostar based club.
 In his first game back, Bilbija scored a goal in a 2–0 league win against Čelik Zenica on 23 February 2020.

 On 31 October 2020, he scored a hat-trick against Velež in the Mostar derby.

 Bilbija finished the 2020–21 season as the league's top goalscorer with 17 goals.

 In a league game against Sarajevo on 23 October 2021, Bilbija scored his 76th goal for Zrinjski, making him the club's highest goalscorer of all time.
 Following a 4–0 over Sarajevo on 16 April 2022, the club was crowned league champions, with Bilbija winning his fourth league title with Zrinjski.
 He finished the 2021–22 season again as the league's top goalscorer with a record-breaking 33 goals.

 On 4 September 2022, Bilbija scored two goals in a 4–1 league win against Sarajevo, overtaking Wagner as the Bosnian Premier League's record goalscorer.
+He finished the 2022–23 season as the league's top goalscorer for a third time in a row, as well as winning the double with Zrinjski, the first in the club's history.

+In the first leg of the Bosnian Cup final in May 2024, Bilbija suffered a severe knee injury after tearing his ligament, ruling him out for five months.
+His first game back since his injury was a 2–0 win over Radnik Bijeljina on 16 October 2024.
+On 27 September 2025, Bilbija made his 300th appearance for Zrinjski in a 3–1 away win in the Mostar derby over rivals Velež.